Automotive industry in New Zealand: 1931 Rover

-In July 1931 the Rover Company of New Zealand Limited told local newspapers a building was in course of erection at 35 Jackson Street Petone where they would assemble Rover cars.
+In July 1931 the Rover Company of New Zealand told local newspapers a building was in course of erection at 35 Jackson Street, Petone where it would assemble Rover cars.
 It was hoped the building would be completed before Christmas.
 New Zealand materials would be used as far as possible.
 Parts that couldn't be made locally would be imported from the English factory.

-The new factory was formally opened by the Prime Minister on 17 February 1932 in the presence of among others the chairman of the Development of Industries Board and the Rover managing director from England.
-The Prime Minister noted the Rover company was the first English company to open an overseas chassis assembly and bodybuilding plant in any part of the Empire.
+The new factory was formally opened by Prime Minister George Forbes on 17 February 1932 in the presence of among others the chairman of the Development of Industries Board and the Rover managing director from England.
+Forbes noted the Rover company was the first English company to open an overseas chassis assembly and bodybuilding plant in any part of the Empire.
 He also said "Britain bought our produce and it was only right for New Zealand to buy in return from Britain".
 The only imported material in the bodywork was the leather and the steel panels.

-The price of the car, Rover's Family Ten, was reduced 5% the following July "with the benefit of economies arising out of New Zealand manufacture".
+The price of the car, Rover's Family Ten, was reduced 5 percent the following July "with the benefit of economies arising out of New Zealand manufacture".
 It was described as greatly improved over the imported car having special bodywork, strengthened chassis frame, heavier rear springs etc. all to suit local conditions.

 In February 1932 Rover Coventry announced strengthening of their Family Ten chassis by using heavier gauge material and re-designed cross members to improve torsional rigidity.
 These improvements were, they said, the outcome of lengthy testing on New Zealand's and Australia's roughest roads carried out to make the cars suitable for overseas use.

 By July 1933 the former Rover factory premises were vacant and advertised for sale.
 In 1935 tin plate printers and canister manufacturers J Gadsden and Company, subsidiary of an Australian business of the same name, were making four-gallon petrol cans (benzine tins) in the former Rover building.

 Government action

 A factor identified as economic nationalism.
-In 1927 when 80% of cars were imported from North America the method of calculating duty was adjusted in the hope of encouraging imports of the smaller British cars and more importantly encouraging more enterprises into local assembly.
+In 1927 when 80 percent of cars were imported from North America the method of calculating duty was adjusted in the hope of encouraging imports of the smaller British cars and more importantly encouraging more enterprises into local assembly.
 At the height of the depression the government announced its determination to ensure as much as possible work should be done by New Zealand labour.

 In August 1934 Minister of Finance Gordon Coates announced that as the present tariff concessions had not been sufficient to encourage foreign manufacturers to assemble their cars in New Zealand the new duties to take effect from 1 January 1935 would be: